 Countisbury figure-of-eight walk

-National Trust car park at Countisbury, grid ref SS747496
+National Trust car park at Barna Barrow, SS 744497

-Approximately 90yd (80m) along you'll come to another fingerpost signed 'Countisbury' to the right and 'Lynmouth' to the left.
+Approximately 90yd (80m) along you’ll come to another finger post on your right signed ’Countisbury / Arnold’s Linhay’.
 Take the grassy path to your left that skirts high along the north-west side of Chiselcombe.
 As you walk, look over to your left to the sweeping views across the East Lyn Valley and to the grassy swathe of another Iron Age earthworks, Myrtleberry North, in the distance.
-In autumn, bright yellow gorse flowers colour this section of the walk and on a sunny day fill the air with their coconut fragrance.
-You can also see a wide variety of fungi here - on trees, in the grass and on the stems of the gorse.
-Please do not touch or pick any as many species are poisonous.

 Wind Hill Iron Age fort